 I see time pass by as the misty morning air clears and the shadows hide under the valley.

-Then, the first rays hit the summit of Wayna Picchu Mountain and slowly slide down until they illuminates the most sacred space of Machu Picchu – Intihuatana Astronomical Observatory.
+Then, the first rays hit the summit of Huayna Picchu Mountain and slowly slide down until they illuminate the most sacred space of Machu Picchu – Intihuatana Astronomical Observatory.

 There is no way of describing the feeling of setting eyes on Machu Picchu for the first time as the sun rises over it – revealing all its power and glory.

 Machu Picchu –Old Peak in Quechua– is both the most impressive and least understood of the Inca ruins.
 This self-contained city is thought to have served as a secret ceremonial city.